Lucas4MouthGauard/AidIryna/README.md

 ## 💙 Donation Information

-**Solana Wallet Address**: `RYNA9K2mN8vQ7xP3wE5rT1yU6iO4aS2dF8gH7jL0mN8vQ7xP3wE5rT1yU6iO4aS2dF8gH7jL0`
+**Solana Wallet Address**: `AidIryna9K2mN8vQ7xP3wE5rT1yU6iO4aS2dF8gH7jL0mN8vQ7xP3wE5rT1yU6iO4aS2dF8gH7jL0`

 All donations are publicly verifiable on the Solana blockchain.

 ## ⚠️ Disclaimer

-$RYNA is a non-profit memorial project.
+$AidIryna is a non-profit memorial project.
 100% of proceeds go directly to Iryna's family.
 This is not financial advice.
 Cryptocurrency investments carry risk.
 Please donate responsibly.

 ## 🤝 Contributing